About This Website

 was almost ready by 2011 and for two years I was busy developing the actual website with as slow a

 pace as you can imagine.
-Today, after so many years, I'm not proud of all of many of the things in this website.
-To be honest, even looking at the writing style of my 20-year-old self bothers me.
-But I don't think I'll ever come back to this project to make substantial improvements to the content (the layout underwent a major upgrade in 2026).
+Today, after so many years, I'm not proud of many of the things I've written here (even though I lightly revised many of them in 2026).
+However, I don't think I'll ever come back to this project to make substantial improvements to the content (the layout underwent a major upgrade in 2026).

 The idea of helping people learn Persian still makes me excited.
 I'll be happy to help you, and your emails are more